bennday/DogApp/README.md

 	- If two breeds are selected show 10 images in total (5 from each breed)
 	- Ability to remove images, once all images of a breed removed that breed should be unselected in list
 	- Images of breed & list of all breeds could be child components of main app
-	- Write service to communicate to external API, components to call service to get data.
+	- Write service to communicate to external API, components to call service to get data
 	- Make sure that both - list ( to show all breeds ) and images of breed are child components of main app
-	- No direct communication between list component and image component they should communicate through parent using events.
+	- No direct communication between list component and image component they should communicate through parent using events